 Your California Privacy Rights.

-SMSA collects that you provide to us or that we learn about you from your use of our Website.
+We collect what you provide to us or that we learn about you from your use of our Website.
 Under California law, once a year, California residents may request certain information about our disclosure of your personal information to unaffiliated third parties for direct marketing purposes.
-SMSA does not disclose any personal information to unaffiliated parties for these purposes.
+Navy Seabee Foundation does not disclose any personal information to unaffiliated parties for these purposes.

 Third-party behavioral tracking.

 When it comes to the collection of personal information from children under 13, the Children’s Online Privacy Protection Act (COPPA) puts parents in control.
 The Federal Trade Commission, the nation’s consumer protection agency, enforces the COPPA Rule, which spells out what operators of websites and online services must do to protect children’s privacy and safety online.

 We do not specifically market to children under 13.